 The Concepts Report provides an overview of two concepts for what bus networks could look like in Alexandria, including a Ridership concept, and Coverage concept.
 These provide two different ideas that were examined during the second round of civic engagement (spring 2019).
 These concepts were developed based on feedback from the public, and the results of the Choices Report.

 The draft final Choices Report is provided below.
 The Choices Report was the first step of the project, and lays out the facts about transit and development in Alexandria, and discusses value choices and trade offs that need to be made as part of the transit vision.

 The ATV Plan is a result of the close partnership between DASH and the City of Alexandria.
 DASH is the Alexandria transit agency that provides bus service within Alexandria and connects to Metrobus, Metrorail and Virginia Railway Express.
 Both the City and DASH recognize the need to address declining transit ridership, changing land use patterns, shifting regional travel, and recent technological advances.
 The ATV Plan represents an opportunity to fundamentally re-imagine the city’s bus network from scratch.

 The study is funded through federal funds (Regional Surface Transportation Program – RSTP) provided via the Virginia Department of Rail and Public Transit (DRPT ).
 Similar network redesign efforts have recently been conducted in cities such as Houston, TX; Tampa, FL; Richmond, VA; and San Jose, CA.

-The ATV Plan will develop an unconstrained, data-driven future bus transit network that reflects the needs and priorities of city residents, workers and visitors.
+The ATV Plan developed an unconstrained, data-driven future bus transit network that reflects the needs and priorities of city residents, workers and visitors.
 The plan used data to understand issues and needs and a robust civic engagement process to guide City and DASH staff on how buses should serve the community.
 The City has made some major investments in its transit network, based on the recommendations of the Transportation Master Plan.
 These include the construction of the Route 1 Metroway, and planning efforts for the West End Transitway and Duke Street Transitway.
 It is expected that these major investments will serve as a backbone toward the future transit network.

 The key project tasks included: